TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Detailed Experimental Results

 \subsubsection{Strong External Difference Families}

-The results (plotted in \Cref{fig:grid-results-b}) are positive for all solvers, but particularly for the conventional CP solvers on larger instances.
-For example, with Gecode the geometric mean speedup is 4.75 with 95\% confidence interval \([1.96, 11.98]\), and a peak speedup of 57.7 times.
-Gecode, Minion, Minion (Conflict), Cadical, and Cadical (MDD) all have no time-outs, with and without tabulation.
-Chuffed solves all instances with tabulation, but times out on 4 instances of various sizes without tabulation.
-The 95\% confidence intervals for the conflict learning solvers Chuffed, Cadical, and Cadical (MDD) are \([1.70, 4.03]\), \([1.18, 2.37]\), and \([1.76, 2.92]\) respectively.

-In SEDF all the tabulated expressions are of one kind: they are integer expressions within a \texttt{gcc} constraint.
+The results are positive for all solvers, but particularly for Gecode, Minion, and OR-Tools on larger instances.
+For example, with Gecode the geometric mean speedup is 5.63 with 95\% confidence interval \([2.29, 14.16]\), and a peak speedup of 65 times.
+Gecode, Minion, Kissat, and Kissat (MDD) all have no time-outs, with and without TabID.
+Chuffed solves all instances with TabID, but times out on 1 instance without TabID.
+OR-Tools is similar but times out on 3 instances without TabID.
+The 95\% confidence intervals for solvers Chuffed, Kissat, and Kissat (MDD) are \([1.38, 3.16]\), \([1.62, 2.54]\), and \([1.44, 2.64]\) respectively so all reach statistical significance.
+In SEDF all the tabulated expressions are of one kind: they are integer expressions within a \code{gcc} constraint.
 SEDF demonstrates that large speedups are possible even when no top-level constraints are tabulated.